Anku5hk/Programmers_guide_to_Python/book.md

 my_tuple = tuple({1,2,3,4,5}) # set to tuple
 ```
 * **Time Complexity**</br>
-indexing, appending and get_length are O(1).</br>
+indexing, appending (to the end) and get_length are O(1).</br>
-deleting, poping, inserting, iteration are O(n).
+deleting, poping, inserting (at position), iteration are O(n).
 #### 3.2.1 NamedTuple
 * As the name suggest, they are named *tuple* i.e regular tuples that support field/item names (and also indexes).
-So along with indexing they support accessing fields/elements using their names with the '.' operator (just as accessing class variables).
+So along with indexing they support accessing fields/elements using their names with the '.' operator (just as accessing the class variables).
 * They are sub-class of *tuple*.
-When instantiated they return a new *tuple* sub-class named <typename>.
+When instantiated they return a new *tuple* sub-class named \<typename\>.
 This new sub-class can be used to create tuple-like objects which are also immutables, iterables, indexable and are as data efficient as regular *tuple*.
 * They are not part of core Python and need to be imported from the *collections* module.
 They provide more readable, self-documenting code over the regular *tuple* where they are intended.
-* So why not use custom class right away?
+* So why not use custom class anyway?
 If you're okay with immutable type, *nametuple* save you most of the hustle to write the code for operations (like iterable, indexing). *namedtuple* can used when you want immutable type with convenience naming access.
 ```Python
 from collections import namedtuple import sys